-For two weeks, immerse yourself in the excitement of college life and new academic challenges through our residential summer program for rising high school sophomores, juniors, and seniors.
+For two weeks, immerse yourself in the excitement of college life and new academic challenges at Boston University through our residential summer program for rising high school sophomores, juniors, and seniors.

 This summer, explore your interests and discover new ones as you push your academic boundaries and immerse yourself in the college experience.

 Summer Challenge students can choose any two seminars from our list of 20.
 Each seminar is designed to expand your academic horizons through lectures, discussions, individual and group work, project-based assignments—even field trips.
 Small class sizes give you the opportunity to receive individual attention from our experienced team of college instructors.
-Here are this summer's seminars:
+This summer's seminars include:

 - Abnormal Psychology